nanlovescan/nansheng.github.io/_pages/about.md

 ### Life inspired by love and guided by knowledge - Bertrand Russell

-I am a Ph.D. student in the department of Computer Science at The University of Texas at Austin, working with Prof. [Vijay Chidambaram](http://www.cs.utexas.edu/~vijay/) in the [UT Systems and Storage Lab](http://utsaslab.cs.utexas.edu/) and the [LASR](https://www.cs.utexas.edu/lasr/) research group.
+I am a Ph.D. student in the Department of Computer Science at The University of Texas at Austin, working with Prof. [Vijay Chidambaram](http://www.cs.utexas.edu/~vijay/) in the [UT Systems and Storage Lab](http://utsaslab.cs.utexas.edu/) and the [LASR](https://www.cs.utexas.edu/lasr/) research group.
 I received my masters in Computer Science from [UNIST](https://www.unist.ac.kr/)